ooddle

 The Science Behind Right Nostril Breathing

 This is not magic.
 It is a small autonomic shift.
 The reason it matters is timing.
 If you need a slight lift without caffeine, or want to stay alert without overstimulating, this technique fits in places stimulants do not.
+It also pairs well with movement, where caffeine on top of exercise can push some people into uncomfortable territory.

 How to Do It (Step by Step)